 Japan

-This page contains photos/tips-tricks/recommendations from our family vacation to Japan in the spring of 2023.
+This page contains photos, tips, tricks, and recommendations from our family vacation to Japan in the spring of 2023.
 We spent 17 days in Japan.
-Same for most of first timers visiting Japan, we set our bases in the following cities, Tokyo, Kyoto and Osaka.
-From there, not only we toured destinations within the cities, but we also did day trips to designations near the cities.
-For example, while in Tokyo, we visited Lake Kawaguchiko, where we admired Mount Fuji from different angles, Nikko, home base of Tokugawa shogunate.
-In Kyoto, we did day trips to Nara, Kanazawa, Shirakawago and Hiroshima/Miyajima island.
+Like most first-timers visiting Japan, we set our bases in the following cities, Tokyo, Kyoto and Osaka.
+From there, we not only toured destinations within the cities but also did day trips to destinations near the cities.
+For example, while in Tokyo, we visited Lake Kawaguchiko, where we admired Mount Fuji from different angles, and Nikko, home base of the Tokugawa shogunate.
+In Kyoto, we took day trips to Nara, Kanazawa, Shirakawago and Hiroshima/Miyajima Island.

 Transportation

-Tokyo is a huge metropolitan.
-To get to anywhere, the best transit are subways and trains.
-For the above reason, you probably have guessed it, to book a hotel, it’s better to book one that is close to a subway or a train station, otherwise you will spend a lot of time on walking and transit, time that you would rather spend on sightseeing.
-Another thing is that Japanese transportation (either buses, subways or trains) is very punctuate.
+Tokyo is a huge metropolitan area.
+To get to anywhere, the best transit options are subways and trains.
+For the reasons mentioned above, you probably have guessed it, to book a hotel, it’s better to choose one that is close to a subway or train station.
+Otherwise, you will spend a lot of time on walking to a transit station, time that you would rather spend on sightseeing.
+Another thing to note is that Japanese transportation (either buses, subways or trains) is very punctuate.
 They are almost always on time, either coming or leaving.
-Taxi is another alternative if used wisely.
+Taxi is another alternative if used wisely, although costs can add up quickly if you rely on them for all your transportation needs..
 It may add up quick if you go everywhere by Taxi.
-Buses may be good if your destinations can’t be reached by subways/trains.
+Buses may be a good option if your destinations can’t be reached by subways or trains.
 Buses may be crowded, especially in Kyoto.

 Japan Rail (JR)